-5.2.1 The higher education institution must formulate and implement a staff activity and development policy which

-- allow a balance of capacity between teaching, research and service functions; - ensure recognition of meritorious academic activities, with appropriate emphasis on teaching, research and service qualifications; - ensure that clinical service functions and research are used in teaching and learning;

-- ensure sufficient knowledge by individual staff members of the total curriculum; - include teacher training, development, support and appraisal.

-5.2.2 The higher education institution should take into account teacher-student ratios relevant to the various curricular components and should design and implement a staff promotion policy.
+- 5.2.1 The higher education institution must formulate and implement a staff activity and development policy which - allow a balance of capacity between teaching, research and service functions; - ensure recognition of meritorious academic activities, with appropriate emphasis on teaching, research and service qualifications; - ensure that clinical service functions and research are used in teaching and learning; - ensure sufficient knowledge by individual staff members of the total curriculum; - include teacher training, development, support and appraisal. - 5.2.2 The higher education institution should take into account teacher-student ratios relevant to the various curricular components. - 5.2.3 The higher education institution should design and implement a staff promotion policy.